Week One: July 13-19, 2014

 Regrettably, this camp site may present accessibility issues to some persons with physical disabilities.
 If you have questions regarding accessibility, please contact the camp dean.

 Please note that the fee structure for Family Camp changed last year and is detailed here.
 You are encouraged to register early to secure the best rates!

 Scholarships are available for qualified registrants.
-To apply please complete and the submit the application form.
+To apply please complete and the submit the application form by April 1st.
 Donations to our scholarship fund are greatly appreciated.

 Price of registration includes a short-sleeve camp T-shirt for each camper.
 If you select long-sleeve shirts, please add $5 per shirt to your registration.
 Please indicate sizes and quantities needed for each camper on the form provided.
 To ensure that you get the sizes you want, please order by June 13.
 Otherwise, size will be limited to on-hand availability.
 Additionally, we are providing the option of purchasing sweatshirts and aprons with the Family Camp design.

 A $50 REFUNDABLE cleaning fee is also required for each family.
 Campers must participate in Saturday camp clean up and be checked by a dean to be eligible to receive refund.

 For more information on camp in general contact 2014 Camp Dean Melissa Martin.